No Depression (album): Promotion and reception

 No Depression was released by Rockville Records on June 21, 1990.
 The promotional tour for the album began at Cicero's Basement, a St. Louis bar associated with Washington University.
-The tour took Uncle Tupelo to both the East Coast and the Southwestern United States.
-Missouri radio stations KDHX and KCOU frequently played tracks off the album.
+The tour took Uncle Tupelo to the East Coast and the Southwestern United States.
+Missouri radio stations KDHX and KCOU frequently played tracks on the album.
 By March 1991, No Depression had sold over 15,000 units, a hit by independent record standards.
-The proceeds from the album recuperated the $3,500 cost of the album, but Rockville refused to pay the band any royalties.
-Farrar and Tweedy later successfully sued Rockville CEO Barry Tenenbaum to attain the royalties.
-The surprise success of the album prompted Columbia Records to pay the band to record additional tracks with Slade and Kolderie at Fort Apache Studio in the summer of 1990, but the results were not released.
-Rolling Stone did not publish a review of the album upon its initial release, although the magazine later featured Uncle Tupelo in an article about rising stars alongside The Black Crowes.
+The proceeds from the album recuperated the $3,500 cost of production, but Rockville refused to pay the band any royalties.
+Farrar and Tweedy later successfully sued Rockville Chief Executive Officer (CEO) Barry Tenenbaum to attain the royalties.
+The surprise success of the album prompted Columbia Records to pay Uncle Tupelo to record additional tracks with Slade and Kolderie at Fort Apache Studio in mid 1990, but the results were not released.
+Rolling Stone did not publish a review of No Depression upon its initial release, although the magazine later featured Uncle Tupelo alongside The Black Crowes in an article about rising stars.
 Rolling Stone later called the album "one of the loudest, loneliest wails in recent memory to arise from the Midwest's recession-plagued plains".
 Robert Christgau dismissed the album as a "dud".

-After the lawsuit with Tenenbaum, Farrar and Tweedy received the rights to their first three albums (including No Depression), which were previously held by Rockville.
+After the lawsuit with Tenenbaum, Farrar and Tweedy received the rights to their first three albums, including No Depression, which were previously held by Rockville.
 In 2003, Uncle Tupelo remastered and re-released No Depression with six bonus tracks through Legacy Records, a Sony Music label.
 Among the bonus tracks were cover versions of the Flying Burrito Brothers' "Sin City", the Carter Family's "Blues Die Hard", and The Vertebrats' "Left in the Dark".
-The liner notes for the re-release featured an article written by Mike Heidorn about Uncle Tupelo's early days and the creation of No Depression.
-Upon re-release, AllMusic referred to the album as "Uncle Tupelo's landmark opening salvo", praising its "undeniable electricity" and remarking that it brought "new life" to the fusion of country and punk rock.
-Rolling Stone critic Tom Moon lauded "the band's impressive songwriting range", but noted that the bonus material was "pleasant but inconsequential".
-Pitchfork gave the subsequent 2014 re-issue an 8.4 rating out of 10, proclaiming "No Depression is a significant record".
+The liner notes for the re-release include an article written by Mike Heidorn about Uncle Tupelo's early days and the creation of No Depression.
+Upon re-release, AllMusic referred to No Depression as "Uncle Tupelo's landmark opening salvo", praising its "undeniable electricity" and saying it brought "new life" to the fusion of country and punk rock.
+Rolling Stone critic Tom Moon lauded "the band's impressive songwriting range", but noted the bonus material is "pleasant but inconsequential".
+Pitchfork gave the subsequent 2014 re-issue an 8.4 rating out of 10, saying "No Depression is a significant record".

-No Depression is cited by RealNetworks as one of the most important albums in the alternative country genre.
+According to RealNetworks, No Depression is one of the most-important albums in the alternative country genre.
 This was partly due to the success of the alternative country periodical No Depression, which took its name partly from the album.
 Due to the impact of the album on alternative country, "No Depression" is sometimes used as a synonym for the genre.
-AllMusic critic Jason Ankeny noted that the album helped the band "kick-start a revolution which reverberated throughout the American underground".
-In 1999, Spin listed the album at number 63 in their rankings of the "Top 90 Albums of the 90s".
+AllMusic critic Jason Ankeny noted that album helped Uncle Tupelo "kick-start a revolution which reverberated throughout the American underground".
+In 1999, Spin listed the album at number 63 in its list of the "Top 90 Albums of the 90s".